cncf/toc/proposals/incubation/opencost.md

 * Minor versions are released every month.
 * Patch versions are released as necessary.

-The releases are announced using [GitHub’s releases](https://github.com/opencost/opencost/releases), followed by Slack (CNCF/#opencost), Mastodon, Twitter, and discussion in the fortnightly Community Meetings.
+The releases are announced using [GitHub releases](https://github.com/opencost/opencost/releases), followed by Slack (CNCF/#opencost), Mastodon, Twitter, and discussion in the Community Meetings.

 #### Code Quality and Testing

-All incoming Pull Requests are tested with GitHub Actions to execute the unit tests defined in the test and pkg/* directories against amd64 and arm64 platforms with Docker.
+All incoming Pull Requests are tested with GitHub Actions to execute the unit tests defined in the test and pkg/* directories against amd64 and arm64 platforms with [Docker](https://github.com/opencost/opencost/blob/develop/Dockerfile).
 Code formatting is enforced with go fmt.
 Kubecost provides integration testing and performance testing as part of their release process.
+OpenCost currently has a "A+" score with [Go Report Card](https://goreportcard.com/report/github.com/opencost/opencost).

-The Helm chart is tested with the GitHub Action helm/chart-testing-action which provides linting with ct lint and integration testing with ct install against a Kubernetes in Docker cluster.
+The Helm chart is tested with the [GitHub Action](https://github.com/opencost/opencost-helm-chart/blob/main/.github/workflows/helm-test.yml) helm/chart-testing-action which provides linting with ct lint and integration testing with ct install against a Kubernetes in Docker cluster.

 The OpenCost website creates temporary sites on approved PRs with Vercel to evaluate the changes.